npshep/alr.userscripts/office365/README.md

 - `apprail2header.js` moves the app rail from the left to the header region, replacing unwanted buttons in the header.
+- `apprail2footer.js` moves the app rail to bottom of the left-hand panel, where it was in previous versions of Outlook.
 - `apprail2none.js` removes the app rail altogether.
 - `disabletextsuggestions.js` disables the text suggestions widget that pops up in OneDrive's text editor.